Best Ball: An Introduction (2023 Fantasy Football)

-So what is best ball?
+What is best ball?

 Simply put, best ball is “draft-and-forget” fantasy football.
 No worrying about waivers on a Tuesday night and then frantically clicking through twelve different leagues scouring the wire for which flavor of the week is available.
 With best ball, the draft is the be-all and end-all.
-No waivers, no trades, and most importantly, no lineup decisions.
+No waivers, no trades, and, most importantly, no lineup decisions.

 Each week the platform will automatically set your starting lineup for the highest possible score within the parameters of a correct lineup.
 Since we’re only focused on the draft, that gives us more time to enter more contests and focus on the best possible draft strategies that will help us win.
 In redraft or dynasty, fantasy managers can repair a bad draft with roster maneuvers; in best ball, we want to crush every draft we join.
+Our mindset should be to capture value, build rosters that can overcome injuries, and also aim to hit on players that we perceive as undervalued by ADP.

 What type of best ball is there?

 With best ball exploding in popularity, more and more formats are available to users.
-Traditional season-long best ball involves competing against the other users in your draft, and depending on the platform, and you can choose to compete in 3, 6, or 12-person drafts.
+Traditional season-long best ball involves competing against the other users in your draft, and depending on the platform, you can choose to compete in 3, 6, or 12-person drafts.
 Dynasty best ball is becoming more popular, particularly for those sickos who have reached the limit of leagues that they can manage to set lineups for every week.
-Instead, dynasty best ball involves all the fun and strategy of trades and roster-building and relies on best ball scoring to save users start/sit headaches.
+Instead, dynasty best ball involves all the fun and strategy of trades and roster-building and relies on best ball scoring to save users from the weekly start/sit headaches.

 Tournament best ball is by far the most popular of the best ball sub-strands and is generally what most content is tailored towards.
 Typically best ball tournaments involve a standard 12-person draft.
 Late in the season, the top one or two teams progress into the next stages of the tournament, where they compete against other teams that finished highly in their leagues.